mdejesus23/melnerdz-website/src/data/blogs/2025/12/nodejs-event-loop/index.md

   - node.js
   - backend
   - performance
+faqs:
+  - question: Is Node.js truly single-threaded?
+    answer: Your JavaScript runs on a single main thread, but Node uses other threads under the hood (libuv thread pool, OS) for I/O. You can also use worker_threads for CPU-bound tasks.
+  - question: Why do Promises run "sooner" than setTimeout(0)?
+    answer: Promise callbacks are microtasks and run at the end of the current turn before the loop continues to the next phase where timers live.
+  - question: Can I guarantee setImmediate always before/after setTimeout(0)?
+    answer: No. The relative order can vary based on context (polling state, platform).
+Prefer Promises for deterministic microtask ordering.
 ---

 The Node.js event loop is the heartbeat of the runtime.
 It lets single-threaded JavaScript feel “multitasked” by rapidly taking turns running tiny pieces of work.